garettridge/pgp/index.md

 Declaration 3: Starting from a basic viral initiator, in ME/CFS one disease process can cascade into the next to form a vicious cycle, with MTD serving as the mechanistic bridge linking mitochondrial dysfunction to downstream comorbidities.

-Declaration 4: Certain ME/CFS comorbidities are integral to ME/CFS, but other comorbidities may be merely secondary "aggravators" of those.
+Declaration 4: Certain ME/CFS comorbidities are integral to ME/CFS, but other comorbidities previously assumed to be primary drivers of disease may be merely secondary "aggravators" of the true drivers.

 ### Redefining ME/CFS

 This article introduces the Pained Gasping Posture (PGP) model, a novel and direct explanation for the constellation of symptoms observed in ME/CFS.
 The term “pained gasping” captures patients’ distress, vividly evoking the sensation of being frozen in an unnatural state; names are important when communicating the situation's gravity to clinicians and the public alike.
 Similar terms like “gasping syndrome” have been used by voice clinicians to describe a similar distress (called "air hunger" in ME/CFS), in the context of an inability to register a full breath due to loss of sensory feedback<sup><a name="cite41"></a>[41](#ref41)</sup>.
 PGP provides a broader name for a wider chronic illness phenomenon.
 The PGP model frames Muscle Tension Dysphonia (MTD) as linking underlying post-viral mitochondrial disruptions to the wide downstream symptom cascade, including dysautonomia and postural instability and pain.

 Clinically, laryngospasm is an involuntary tightening of the vocal cords that closes off the airway and triggers a classic fight or flight response similar to choking, producing panic, hypervigilance, and autonomic strain [cite "Comparative study between propofol and midazolam in treatment of postextubation laryngospasm."].
-The PGP model hypothesizes that the same capability exists in "milder" functional vocal spasms that fall short of full blockage.
+The PGP model hypothesizes that the same capability exists in functional vocal spasms that fall short of full blockage.
 Spasms that affect the size of airway opening would involve the laryngeal muscles responsible for speech and airway protection (as in MTD), or the pharyngeal constrictors and dilators responsible for swallowing and airway patency.
 Abnormal activation and impaired sensory feedback, either within these muscles directly or from nerves in other (larger) muscles of breathing, are proposed as the central drivers in a cascading failure across multiple organ systems seen in ME/CFS.
 The failure starts with the larynx and leads to subtle compensatory postural changes and persistent musculoskeletal strain.
 Strain can then promote ischemia or reduced perfusion, eventually creating a self-reinforcing vicious cycle as the neck compensates for worsening issues.

 Although individuals may visibly adopt a “pained gasping” posture, because there is little ability to perceive pain or fatigue localized to the involuntary throat muscles, they would be unlikely to report symptoms that would implicate the overloaded larynx itself.
 Excessive strain accumulates silently and unwittingly until reaching the limit of fatigue, whereupon discomfort only arises because of the secondary recruitment of more detectable neck and postural muscles.
 Even when externally invisible or subtle, imbalances and persistent strain to compensate for perceived airway inefficiency may result in progressive injury.
 Hidden dynamics explain why patients and clinicians never discovered the laryngeal origin of chronic symptoms and misattributed downstream effects.